 We don’t accept pornography or offensive depictions of graphic sexual acts.
 This includes material falling under the following categories:

-- Photographs of penetrative sex, oral/genital contact, or genitals.
+- Photographs or drawings of penetrative sex, oral/genital contact, or genitals

-- Textual encouragement to commit a crime (e.g. books supporting, encouraging or defending rape, paedophilia, incest or bestiality, or books detailing how to commit a sexual crime).
+- Textual encouragement to commit a crime (e.g., books supporting, encouraging or defending rape, pedophilia, incest or bestiality, or books detailing how to commit a sexual crime)

-- Photographic content intended for the sole purpose of sexual arousal.
+- Graphic content intended for the sole purpose of sexual arousal

 What we deem offensive is in accordance with the UN hate speech guidelines and regulations.
-Users may not publish material that promotes hate toward groups based on race or ethnic origin, religion, disability, gender, age, veteran status, and sexual orientation/gender identity.
+Users may not publish material that promotes hate towards any identifiable or protected group or individual.
+Protected groups and individuals include those based on race or ethnicity, nationality (including citizenship), religion, disability, gender, age, veteran status, sexual orientation, or gender identity.